dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 By coincidence, I happened upon a [workshop](https://github.com/csharpfritz/aspnetcore-app-workshop) that introduced me to the `dotnet-aspnet-codegenerator` global tool which provides the same capabilitiy.
-This tool has a dependencies on other NuGet packages, so the package references should be added to a project you are working on.
+This tool has dependencies on other NuGet packages, so the package references should be added to the project you are working on.

 ```powershell